silnrsi/font-ruwudu/documentation/source/features.md

 ## Customizing with TypeTuner

 For applications that do not make use of the OpenType Stylistic Sets, you can now download fonts customized with the variant glyphs you choose.
-Read this document, visit [TypeTuner Web](http://scripts.sil.org/ttw/fonts2go.cgi), then choose the variants and download your font.
+Read below about Stylistic Sets, visit [TypeTuner Web](http://scripts.sil.org/ttw/fonts2go.cgi), choose your preferred variants, and then download your customized font.

 ### Stylistic Sets